akokai/zotscripts/test/scrivener-markdown.md

 # Big subject #

 All statements should have citations [@wikipediacontributorsWikipedia2019].
-Some statements need more than one citation [@barnesScience1985; @barnesKuhnSocialScience1982; @kuhnStructureScientificRevolutions1962].
+Some statements need more than one citation [e.g. @barnesScience1985; @barnesKuhnSocialScience1982; @kuhnStructureScientificRevolutions1962].

 ## Little subject ##

-All biodiversity data should be open [@bouchoutdeclarationBouchoutDeclarationOpen2014]---but not necessarily in one uniform organizing system [@bowkerBiodiversityDatadiversity2000].
+All biodiversity data should be open [see @bouchoutdeclarationBouchoutDeclarationOpen2014, p.
+1]---but not necessarily in one uniform organizing system [@bowkerBiodiversityDatadiversity2000].

 Chemical data: same same, but different [@nationalcenterforbiotechnologyinformationncbiPubChem].